Agustín Laje: Early life and education

 He began his systems engineering career at the Instituto Universitario Aeronáutico.
 While studying there, he published his first work, Los mitos setentistas: Mentiras fundamentales sobre la década del 70.
 This book allowed him to obtain a scholarship to study counterterrorism at the William J. Perry Center for Hemispheric Defense Studies at the National Defense University, in Washington, D. C., an institution of the United States Department of Defense.
 When he returned to Argentina in 2011, he abandoned his engineering career.
-He holds a Licentiate Degree on Politics Sciences by Universidad de Cordoba and a master's degree in Philosophy by Universidad de Navarra, Spain.
+He holds a Licentiate Degree on Politics Sciences from the National University of Córdoba, and a master's degree in Philosophy from University of Navarra, Spain.

 Career

-In 2013, Laje published Cuando el relato es una farsa: la respuesta al relato kirchnerista with the writer Nicolás Márquez, where he criticizes Kirchnerism's position on the last dictatorship in Argentina.
+In 2013, Laje published Cuando el relato es una farsa: la respuesta al relato kirchnerista with the writer Nicolás Márquez, where he criticizes Kirchnerism's position on the 1976–1983 dictatorship in Argentina.
 The book was rejected by local human rights organizations and organizations supporting trials for crimes against humanity, which repudiated it and managed to cancel its presentation in Bahía Blanca.

 In 2016, also together with Márquez, they published El libro negro de la nueva izquierda: Ideología de género o subversión cultural.
-In it they criticize third-wave feminism and what they call "gender ideology", elements that they consider tools of Cultural Marxism.
-One of the controversies that this book generated arose from stating that a feminist current supposedly supported the pedophile activist movement.
-For this reason the actress and host Malena Pichot interviewed Laje on a radio program, generating a debate that went viral on social networks.
+In it, they criticize third-wave feminism, and what they call "gender ideology", which are elements they consider to be tools of Cultural Marxism.
+This book generated a controversy in stating that a feminist supposedly supported the pedophile activist movement.
+Subsequently, the actress and host Malena Pichot interviewed Laje on a radio program, generating a debate which later went viral on social networks.
 Laje also participated in a debate with the presenter Patricia del Río, on the Peruvian radio station RPP.

-The presentation of the book within the framework of the 44th edition of the Book Fair in 2018 provoked rejection from human rights organizations, social and political organizations, which expressed themselves through "songs and slogans referring to denialism, hatred and discrimination that these authors promote".
+In 2018, the book was presented at the 44th edition of the Buenos Aires Book Fair, where it provoked rejection from human rights organizations, social and political organizations.
+They responded with "songs and slogans referring to denialism, hatred, and discrimination that these authors promote".

 Political positions

 Laje calls himself a paleolibertarian, minarchist, and anti-feminist.
-He is a strong opponent of abortion, even in cases of rape, and opposes euthanasia, making him a pro-life activist.
+He is a strong opponent of abortion, making him a pro-life activist.
+He also opposes euthanasia.
 His ideas have been considered ultra-conservative and far-right by different media outlets.
 On numerous occasions, Laje has been called sexist, transphobic, and homophobic, but according to him, "he hates no one".

 Laje defines gender ideology as a set of anti-scientific ideas that, for authoritarian political purposes, uproots its nature from human sexuality, and tends to explain it exclusively from culture.
-Thus, our sexual reality, as men or women, would be a mere social construction, nullifying our natural determinations.